Anatomical terms of bone

 Many anatomical terms descriptive of bone are defined in anatomical terminology, and are often derived from Greek and Latin.
 Bone in the human body is categorized into long bone, short bone, flat bone, irregular bone and sesamoid bone.

 Types of bone

 Long bones

 A long bone is one that is cylindrical in shape, being longer than it is wide.
 However, the term describes the shape of a bone, not its size, which is relative.
 Long bones are found in the arms (humerus, ulna, radius) and legs (femur, tibia, fibula), as well as in the fingers (metacarpals, phalanges) and toes (metatarsals, phalanges).
 Long bones function as levers; they move when muscles contract.
-They are responsible for the body's height.

 Short bones

 A short bone is one that is cube-like in shape, being approximately equal in length, width, and thickness.
 The only short bones in the human skeleton are in the carpals of the wrists and the tarsals of the ankles.
 Short bones provide stability and support as well as some limited motion.